 Chicken Fillo Pie by Diane Kochilas

 When I made this recipe, written for us by Diane Kochalis, I had only one expectation.
 It would be great.
-I read through the ingredient list and couldn't quite get a sense of the overall final flavor.
-So I basically followed it verbatim, which is unusual for me.
-Coming clean, in full disclosure, I will tell you am a vegetarian, and I am not greek.,,
+I read through the ingredient list and not having been raised Greek, couldn't quite get a sense of the overall final flavor.
+So I followed it verbatim, which is unusual for me.
+There is some security in following a recipe without taking personal detours.
+Coming clean, in full disclosure, I will tell you am a vegetarian, and I am not Greek...

 Diane's recipes are often traditional ones imbued with her particular touch.
 Which makes her such a great chef.
 She can leave her mark in the smallest of ways.
 The finished pie, was light and unlike anything I have ever eaten.
 Yes I am a vegetarian.
 But I did taste the sauce and experience the aroma, and if there was a dish I would cave in on, it would be this one.
 So rejoice chicken lovers!
 This is a recipe you will be making more than once.
 If you skip to the bottom of the post you will find a video of Diane Kochalis showing the process she used to make this scrumptious Chicken Pie.